tonyfu97/tonyfu97/README.md

-- 👋 Hi, I’m Tony Fu, a research assistant at UW Bair Lab (computational visual neuroscience).
+- Hi, I’m Tony Fu, a firmware engineer at ASUS.
-- 👀 I investigate how convolutional neural networks "see" the world.
-- 🩻 I also teach bio-signal processing as a TA (4 classes total).
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tony-fu-3721831a3/)
+- How to reach me: [LinkedIn](https://www.linkedin.com/in/tony-fu-3721831a3/)

 ## My Notes